Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Foliations associated to admissible systems of arcs

-The construction of $\F'_\alpha$ in the previous subsection is sufficient for the existence statement of taut foliations in Theorem~\ref{foliation}.
-In the next step, we modify this construction to obtain a foliation transverse to the suspension flow, which we take as the canonical choice of $\F_\alpha(\s)$ for Theorem~\ref{main}.
+The foliations $\F'_\alpha(\s)$ of $M(\s)$ constructed in the previous subsection are sufficient for the existence statement of taut foliations in Theorem~\ref{foliation}.
+For the foliations $\F_\alpha(\s)$ used in Theorem~\ref{main}, however, we will use a modified version of this construction.
+We now describe this modification.

 We continue with the setting of the previous subsection.
 Let $\psi$ denote the suspension flow of $M$.
-Below, we modify $B'_\alpha$ to a branched surface $B_\alpha$ fully carrying an essential lamination that extends to a foliation $\F_\alpha$ transverse to $\psi$.
+Below, we modify the branched surface $B'_\alpha$ constructed previously to obtain a new branched surface $B_\alpha$, which will be transverse to $\psi$ and fully carry laminations extending to the desired foliations $\F_\alpha(\s)$.

 \begin{cons}\rm Let $\alpha = (\alpha_1,\ldots,\alpha_n)$ be an admissible system of arcs with respect to $(\Sigma,\varphi)$, and let $B'_\alpha$ be a branched surface as given in Definition \ref{branched surface}.
 We modify the branched surface $B'_\alpha$ as follows.